niltonheck/upright-go-1-reverse-engineering/README.md

 ![Back](images/teardown-3.jpg)

+### FFCID Photos

+Some internal photos of the device can be found in [FFCID website](https://fccid.io/2AFW3-UR01/Internal-Photos/Internal-Photos-3450239) but they seem to represent an early verison of the device that uses a few different components compared to the versions mentioned in the [PCB Versions](#pcb-versions) section.

 ## TODO

 All of the following tasks are subject to change as I continue to explore the device and **are not in any particular order**.
 By the way, feel free to suggest new tasks, improvements, or contribute.